Yu295/MTRX2700_Major/README.md

  **Matlab Mapping and Guidance Module**

-Mapping of the environment takes the serial readings of distance, elevation and azimuth from the ```matlab readSerial.m``` function and translates them to the Cartesian coordinates x,y,z, which are then plotted in a 3D scatter plot.
+Mapping of the environment takes the serial readings of distance, elevation and azimuth from the ```readSerial.m``` function and translates them to the Cartesian coordinates x,y,z, which are then plotted in a 3D scatter plot.
+The conversions are calculated using 3D trigonometry.